ecadlabs/taquito/docs/signing.md

 const payloadBytes = '05' + '01' + paddedBytesLength + bytes;
 ```

-The bytes representation of the string must be prefixed with 4 pieces of information:
+The hexadecimal/Micheline representation of the string must contain 4 pieces of information:

 - "05" indicates that this is a Micheline expression
-- "01" indicates that a string was converted to bytes
+- "01" indicates that the data is a Micheline string
 - the number of characters in the bytes (hexadecimal string divided by 2) encoded on 4 bytes
 - bytes of formatted input to be signed